Table of Contents

 LDAP Authentication in Apache

-The design of the directory as an authentication source prioritizes security.
 The goal of this section is to demonstrate basic LDAP authorization for the Apache web server.

 First, install Apache2 and W3m: